 About Environmental and Animal Welfare Grants

-2024 applications will be online by November 1, 2023.
+2024 applications are currently closed.
+2025 applications will be online by November 1, 2024.

 The Peter Grayson Letz Fund for Animals and the Environment was established in 2014 to benefit environmental education and conservation, as well as domestic animals and wildlife, in New London County.
 The Mary Janvrin & Natalie Janvrin Wiggins Fund for Birds, Other Animals & Nature was established in 2017 and emphasizes the preservation of the natural environment and habitat for birds and other animals.